jonas1ara/73/Problems/Binary/Reverse-Bits/README.md

 # Reverse Bits:

-This directory contains implementations of the "Reverse Bits" problem in the C, C++, and C# languages.
-Each implementation reverses the 32 bits of an unsigned integer with temporal complexity `O(1)` (fixed 32 iterations).
+This directory contains an implementation of the "Reverse Bits" problem in C#.
+The implementation reverses the 32 bits of an unsigned integer with temporal complexity `O(1)` (fixed 32 iterations).

 ## Problem description